Top 65+ Coding Questions and Answers for Interviews in 2025

 These are not simple basic coding questions for interviews.
 These advanced questions are designed to test not just your technical expertise but your ability to solve real-world problems under constraints.

-The advanced coding questions in this section focus on critical concepts like hashmaps, graphs, linked lists, and binary search trees.
+The advanced coding questions for interview in this section focus on critical concepts like hashmaps, graphs, linked lists, and binary search trees.

 36. Can You Explain the Concepts of Hashmaps and Their Applications?